-There is much confusion and misconception about wills.
+There is much confusion and misconception about wills and disputes.

 Even when people take out wills, many people who think they have provided for beneficiaries in the way they intended are unaware of the pitfalls that can arise if a will is not prepared correctly.